marcotoronto/rdm-test/content/01_file_naming.md

 a.txt

-# okay but can be more detailed
+# okay but can be a more detailed
 application.txt